Voltorik/Voltorik/README.md

-## Hello there, I'm a software engineer focused on backend systems, internal tooling, and automation.
+# What I do

-## What I do
+__Hello there, I'm a software engineer focused on backend systems, internal tooling, and automation.__

 I primarily work in Python and JavaScript building reliable and performance-oriented tooling, with experience refactoring and maintaining long-lived internal systems in enterprise environments.

 Languages I use the most: